-Preliminary Efficacy Assessment: As of the Data Cut-off Date, a total 50 of 65 patients (ADG106-1001 and ADG106-1002 combined) had post-treatment scans available and were thus evaluable for preliminary efficacy assessment.
-The best responses observed in these patients were one partial response, 27 stable disease, and 22 progression of disease.
-Disease control rate was 56%.
-Three patients from the ADG106-1002 trial achieved greater than 30% tumor shrinkage, including one patient with solid tumor who was observed to have a partial response with an approximately 40% tumor size reduction in the target lesions and two NHL patients who showed tumor shrinkage of 32% and 33%, respectively, at the end of the cycle two.
-One of the patients only received one treatment of ADG106 due to the COVID-19.
+Clinical Efficacy Assessment: As of March 31, 2021, 81 of 98 patients enrolled in both trials received post-treatment scans and were evaluated for preliminary efficacy assessment.
+The responses observed in these patients included one partial response, 44 stable disease, and 36 progressive diseases.
+The disease control rate was 56% (45 of 81 patients).
+Three patients enrolled in ADG106-1002 clinical trial achieved greater than 30% tumor shrinkage.
+One patient with solid tumor had a partial response with an approximately 40% tumor size reduction in the target lesions and two NHL patients showed tumor shrinkage of 32% and 33% at the end of the Cycle two.
+A third ADG106-1002 NHL patient showed tumor size reduction of 17% and a patient with esophageal carcinoma enrolled in ADG106-1001 achieved 18% tumor shrinkage.